Cyphrme/Coze/docs/base64_release_notes.md

 - Various bug fixes.

 ## Additional Explicit design decisions:
 - Coze follows the underlying algorithm's endianness.
-For ECDSA, it's big endian.
-For EdDSA, it's little endian.
+ECDSA is big endian and EdDSA is little endian.

-## Still on TODO:
+## To do:
 	Constant time Decode and MustDecode method for private keys.

 # Other thoughts: